Big Man in Tehran: Plot

 Six days pass.
 Brody has been making appearances on Iranian television denouncing the United States.
 Saul, Lockhart (Tracy Letts), and Dar Adal (F. Murray Abraham) have a meeting.
 They agree that Brody no longer has a chance of getting close to Akbari.
-Lockhart states that Brody didn't show up for an attempted extraction out of Iran, his loyalty to the United States can no longer be trusted, and that his knowledge of the operation jeopardizes Javadi's status as an asset.
+Lockhart states that Brody did not show up for an attempted extraction out of Iran, his loyalty to the United States can no longer be trusted, and that his knowledge of the operation jeopardizes Javadi's status as an asset.
 With the President demanding immediate action, Lockhart implies that the only option is to assassinate Brody.
 Saul calls Carrie, asking why Brody refused the extraction and if Brody has reached out to her.
 He tells Carrie to fly back to the U.S. where they will reconvene.

 Carrie, spooked by the phone call, calls Brody and tells him he may be in danger.
-She asks him to flee Tehran with her, but Brody declines, saying there's nowhere else for him to go.
+She asks him to flee Tehran with her, but Brody declines, saying there is nowhere else for him to go.
 Carrie then spots the two Mossad operatives headed towards Brody and alerts him.
 Brody evades them and goes to Nassrin's house.
 He tells her someone tried to kill him, and asks her to arrange a meeting with Akbari, claiming that he has very important information about Majid Javadi.
 Brody is brought into Akbari's office where they speak in privacy.
 Brody reveals to Akbari the truth behind his presence in Iran: he was sent there to kill Akbari, so that Javadi, now a CIA asset, could take his place.
 Akbari thanks Brody for his loyalty and says he will take care of Javadi.
 Brody then bludgeons Akbari in the head with a crystal ash tray, and suffocates him while he is unconscious.
 Brody finds a cell phone on Akbari's desk and uses it to call Carrie, telling her, "I killed him.
 Get me out of here".